Skip to content

 A percentage fee is a playing partner who never once buys a round — pleasant enough, until you add up the year.

 Run any system you are considering — ours included — down this list.
-The more it lands in the green column, the closer it is to the best golf booking system for your venue.
+The more it lands in the green column, the closer it is to the best booking software for your indoor golf simulator venue.

-If you run an indoor golf venue, a driving range or a golf course and you want costs you can actually predict, the best golf booking system is whichever one lands in the green column eight times out of eight: flat fee, 0% on bookings, access control built in, a booking flow that works on a phone, memberships included.
+If you run an indoor golf simulator venue — or a driving range or a golf course — and you want costs you can actually predict, the best booking software is whichever one lands in the green column eight times out of eight: flat fee, 0% on bookings, simulator access control built in, a booking flow that works on a phone, memberships included.

 That is exactly what we built BookMyBays to be — so naturally we think it is a strong answer.
 But do not take our word for it: run it down the scorecard yourself.
-And if you want to see how specific systems stack up side by side, our named comparisons do that honestly, including the bits where other tools have the edge.
+If you want to see how specific systems stack up side by side, our named comparisons do that honestly, including the bits where other tools have the edge.
+And once the software is chosen, the next questions are usually how to price your memberships and how to keep those regulars coming back.

 Try it against your own checklist